Program blocks

 3. A block is not mentioned as a separate card on the student and business portal.

 4. A block does not have editions.
-The program above and courses part of the block do have editions.
+The parent program and courses part of the block do have editions.

 5. A block cannot contain course editions.
 The course editions can be set on the program edition and personal program.